Texas Blind Salamander Facts

 Obviously, the very name of this distinctive creature holds clues to its range of distribution.
 Unfortunately, both for it, and those of us who value Nature, it evolved as native to a highly restricted range of the world.
 It also appears that it never spread beyond that range.

-Like its many relatives, the Texas Blind Salamander feeds as a carnivore.
+Like its many relatives, the intriguing Texas Blind Salamander feeds as a pure carnivore.
 It also feeds opportunistically.
 Due to the nature of its habitat, it consumes various small prey, including snails, blind shrimp, and other tiny crustaceans, most of which flow into its area in the water.

 Species Sharing Its Range